 - Human activity (e.g. the burning of fossil fuels) has dramatically increased atmospheric carbon dioxide and other greenhouse gas emissions since the Industrial Revolution;

-- Human activity has very likely (greater than a 90% chance) contributed to recent global warming—and this trend will continue over the coming decades, if not centuries.
+- Human activity has very likely (greater than a 90 percent chance) contributed to recent global warming—and this trend will continue over the coming decades, if not centuries.

 Climate change will continue to increase global sea surface temperatures, resulting in sea level rise, coral bleaching, and more intense tropical storms and hurricanes.
 Image: NASA Goddard Space Flight Center